• Skip to primary navigation

 • Mango Buttercream for Cake and Cupcakes

-📋 Ingredients for Mango Buttercream Frosting
+📋 Ingredients for Mango Buttercream (Cake and Cupcakes)

 Overhead image of ingredients for mango buttercream.

-Unlike Swiss meringue buttercream or German buttercream, this recipe does not rely on egg whites or egg yolks for texture and flavor.
-The recipe card below shows all the ingredients you need for this frosting, which is a simple American buttercream, typically beaten with an electric mixer.
+The recipe card below shows all the ingredients you need for this frosting.
+It's a simple American buttercream, typically beaten with an electric mixer.
 As the name implies, it uses butter and cream but mixes them with powdered sugar and extract.

 Here are highlights of a few key ingredients: